MicrosoftDocs/memdocs/memdocs/autopilot/pre-provision.md

     > [!NOTE]
     > The QR codes can be scanned using a companion app.
 The app also configures the device to specify who it belongs to.
 An [open-source sample of the companion app](https://github.com/Microsoft/WindowsAutopilotCompanion) that integrates with Intune by using the Graph API has been published to GitHub by the Autopilot team.

 - Validate the information displayed.
-If any changes are needed, make the changes and then click **Refresh** to re-download the updated Autopilot profile details.
+If any changes are needed, make the changes and then click **Refresh** to redownload the updated Autopilot profile details.

  ![Windows Autopilot configuration screen.](images/landing.png)